NalinDalal/rust/readme.md

 }
 ```

 #### Types of Procedural Macros:

 ---

 ### A. **Custom Derive Macros**

-* Used to auto-generate trait implementations.
+- Used to auto-generate common trait implementations.
-* Commonly used with libraries like `serde` for serialization.
+- Commonly used with libraries like `serde` for serialization.

 ```rust
 // First, add dependencies: